Last updated: 9/5/18

 I woke up in ICU and was told that the surgery lasted five hours.
 The neurosurgeon came in and explained the procedure.
 He implanted five Gliadel Wafers into the resected tumor site to release direct chemotherapy to the left over cancer cells over a period of two and a half weeks.
 After a brief recovery from the surgery I went through six weeks of radiation in combination with Temodar.
 Temodar is offered in IV and oral form.
 My insurance thank god covered it in the oral form.
 I believe that the oral form provides the patient with a better quality of life because there is no need to go into an infusion center you can take it in the comforts of your own home and being in own environment promotes healing.

-After I completed the radiation therapy and Temodar, I had a couple weeks to rest up before starting my more aggressive chemotherapy regime.
-Over the next 12 months I went into the hospital for three consecutive nights each month where I would receive two types of chemotherapy back to back Cytoxin and Etoposide, then would rest.
+After I completed the radiation therapy, I had a couple weeks to rest up before starting my regular chemotherapy regime.
+Over the next 12 months I went into the hospital for three consecutive nights each month where I would receive two types of chemotherapy back to back Cytoxin and Etoposide, then a rest period, then the same chemotherapy back to back again.
 The day before my release from the hospital I went to interventional radiology where I would receive the Intra Arterial Carboplatin.

 For the next twelve months family members took turns flying in and staying two weeks at a time to take care of me.
 After my twelve chemo sessions I was put on a "watch-and-see" status.
 Textbooks and statistics showed a 100% chance the tumor would grow back.
 Thank God, to this day, it hasn't.
-Currently I have MRI's every six months and they have been clear.
+Currently I have MRI's yearly and they have been stable.

-I sincerely believe that in addition to the treatments for Glioblastoma, which I received, having a positive attitude throughout my entire treatment, being strong, my faith and having a proactive doctor who thought outside of the box is why I am still here today.
+I sincerely believe that in addition to the treatments for Glioblastoma, which I received, having a positive attitude throughout my entire treatment, being strong, having a proactive doctor who thought outside of the box is why I am still here today.

 As I think back over the years prior to my diagnosis I remember having migraines, which started in high school.
 They would happen 2 to 3 times a year and were extremely severe.
 I could tell they were coming on because my tongue would go numb.
 Then starting with my fingertips my arm would start to go numb.
 My sight would go blurry, I couldn't stand to be in the light, then I would get start vomiting.
 I went to the doctor a number of times was never given a CT Scan or MRI.
 Could this have been the start of the tumor?
 No one knows not even the doctors can determine how long the tumor had been there.

-I have provided support to over 3000 patients, families and caregivers from around the globe.
+I am currently have provided support to over 3600 people around the globe.
 I travel around the country and world attending conferences and speaking about my experiences with this devastating disease.
 It is my goal that everyone has the opportunity that I didn't have and that is a chance to talk to another survivor.
-Someone who has been given the diagnosis, told the statistics (which be the way were not helpful), has had a biopsy and brain surgery, has had radiation and very aggressive chemotherapy keeping in mind that everyone is different and will not have the same side affects, reaction and outcome.
+Someone who has been given the diagnosis, told the statistics (which be the way were not helpful), has had radiation and chemotherapy keeping in mind that everyone is different and will not have the same side affects, reaction and outcome.

-I have also made it my mission to increase awareness for brain tumors.
+I have also made it my mission to increase awareness for brain tumors and cancer.
 I have reached out to all areas of the media.
-I have had numerous articles in the newspapers one of which was picked up be the USA Today, I have been on TV a number of times and have had 4 radio interviews.
+I have had numerous articles in the newspapers one of which was picked up be the USA Today, I have been on TV a number of times and have had 3 radio interviews.
+All of which can be read or viewed on the Greg's Mission website under the event and media tab (www.gregsmission.org) I was honored to be on Good Day Austin in 2016.

-This quote, which I came up with which sums it up for a patient.
+This is a quote which I came up with which sums it up for a patient.

 "Staying positive can be hard at times but you have to focus on what you believe you outcome will be.
 I am going to beat this cancer.
 Stay strong, get rest when you need it and call on your friends for support.
 To admit you need help is not a sign of weakness.
 You are not a statistic!
 You should be treated as a patient not as a diagnosis."